by Mike Hays

 The beach had a real amusement park complete with a bathhouse, a wading pool, a carousel, a hand-turned merry-go-round, swingsets, bumper cars, dance pavilion, and, of course beaches.
-I have been told that the north and south beaches were segregated.
+The north and south beaches were segregated.

 Car access was via a road that came down from the town of Rockland Lake.
 The town of Rockland Lake is mostly gone now along with the lake resorts near where 9W is today.
 Buildings were purchased and removed about the same time as the riverside beaches were created.
 A paved road, not open to the public, still heads down the hill at the same point.

 Park access was predominately from NYC dayliners like the Clermont, Alexander Hamilton, Robert Fulton, Peter Stuyvesant, and the City of Keansburg.
-A number of barges were sunken in a small cove between the north and south docks.
-The park was closed in 1942 because of WWII and destroyed by a hurricane in the late 1940s.
+The beach park was closed in 1942 because of WWII and destroyed by a hurricane in the late 1940s never to return.

 - Nyack People & Places: When Nyack Beach Was A Beach, 7/12/2017

 - Hook Mountain and Nyack Beach State Park, 2/2012 GoneHikin.blogspot.com

 - Hook Mountain Beach oil painting by William Bruckner, WilliamBruckner.com